mmittermeier/Deep-learning-classification-of-atmospheric-circulation-types-over-Europe/README.md

         output: circulation type classifications for the daily input data

 ## Acknowledgements:
+* ERA-40 reanalysis data is derived from the European Centre for Medium-Range Weather Forecasts (ECMWF): www.ecmwf.int/
-biggest thanks goes to Aaron Banze and Julia Miller (LMU) for their support
+* biggest thanks goes to Aaron Banze and Julia Miller (LMU) for their support

 ## Copyright:
 Magdalena Mittermeier, Ludwig-Maximilians Universität (LMU) München, Munich